 There is always the option of creating a unique portfolio book or case that matches your career goals.
 Keep in mind, that some of this out-of-box thinking could annoy because it is either cumbersome, not as inventive as you think, or is a real mismatch for the job or agency.

-All artists and designers should be using technology to showcase their work.
+All artists, designers, and developers should be using technology to showcase their work.
 Your online portfolio holds the advantage of showcasing your talent 24/7, enabling potential clients to find you with a search.
 Make sure it clearly conveys who you are and the services you offer, and provides complete contact information.

 Your visitors will want to know about the person behind the work.
 A brief professional biography gives clients a snapshot of your qualifications, experience and expertise.
 Do not include personal stuff!

 The first thing they should see (without scrolling) is:

 - What you do (Example: Motion Graphic Designer, Photographer, Illustrator, Interior Designer, web designer, UX designer)

 - Big Image of your work – start off with something strong - it may be the only image they see, so pick a good one!

 - Simple design/format – it should not distract from your work